 Content is Everything

-The problem with gold rushes is that it only takes a story to spread of some prospector striking it rich somewhere; and the next thing you know, a gazillion people are crowding the same riverbank hoping they too will fossick their way to a fortune.
+Gold Rushes were a prominent feature of the second half of the 1800s.
+In almost any part of the world, a story would spread of some prospector striking it rich somewhere; and the next thing you know, a gazillion people were crowding the same riverbank hoping they too could fossick their way to a fortune.

-Note that it’s only a story that’s required.
-Nobody has to meet the prospector in person, they only have to hear about their success and learn what their process was.
+Note that it was only a story that was required.
+Nobody had to meet the lucky prospector in person, they only had to hear about their success and discover how they did it.

-Appealingly, the process of gold panning is dead easy.
+In the case of gold panning, the process is attractively dead easy.
 Use the lip of your pan to scoop out some gravel from a flowing creek.
 Allow the running water to wash away the mud.
 Swirl the remaining contents around the pan and look for flecks of gold.
 If nothing shiny catches your eye, toss the contents of the pan back in the creek and try again.
 That’s it.

 If you want to strike it rich gold panning that’s the precise process you must follow.
-No gold panner ever struck it rich by doing anything else.
-Therefore, logic dictates that if you want to strike it rich you must follow this process exactly.
+No successful gold panner ever did it any other way.
+Therefore, logic dictates that if you want a fortune-creating flash in your pan, you must follow this process exactly.

-If you ever come to doubting yourself, just look around you and see all the other gold panners also following this process exactly.
+If you ever find yourself caught up in a gold rush and you start doubting yourself, just look around you and see all the other gold panners also slavishly following the same process.
 If they are doing it, then it must be the right thing to do.
 Trust the process and just keep panning.

 Happy Birthday, Mr Zuckerberg

-It was in 2003 that a notably socially awkward university student created a website that allowed fellow Harvard frat boys to rate the hotness of female students.
-He stole pictures of the girls from the university’s intranet student directory.
+It was in 2003 that a notably socially-awkward university student created a website that allowed fellow Harvard frat boys to rate the hotness of female students.
+Mark Zuckerberg achieved this milestone by stealing pictures of the girls from the university’s intranet student directory.

 As addictive as it was unethical, the site was relaunched in February 2004 as TheFacebook, and, well, you know the rest.